 The basis of the new Air Force emblem after 1944 was a blue circle with six pairs of wings arranged in the direction of the wheel’s rotation.
 The blue circle with a white border was firmly associated with Finland.
 It was attached to the caps of military commanders, and the blue and white colors are part of the country’s flag.
 The first color symbolizes Finnish lakes, and the second symbolizes snow.
 However, in the context of the Finnish Air Force, they also speak of the sky and clouds.

 The sixfold repetition of the wings echoes the motto of quality and strength.
-Above the upper wing is a cap or crown, indicating the elite status of the troops.
+Above the upper wing is a cap or crown, indicating the troops’ elite status.

-In the center of the entire figure flies a golden eagle.
-This bird is common in the Northern Hemisphere, especially in Norway and Finland, and is associated with country and flight.
+In the center of the entire figure, a golden eagle flies.
+This bird is common in the Northern Hemisphere, especially in Norway and Finland, and is associated with the countryside and flight.
 The golden eagle is a symbol of strength.
 It is a strong raptor with a wingspan of up to 2.5 meters.
 Air Force warriors vigilantly guard the country’s borders, as they have eagle-like sharp eyesight and enough strength to repel the enemy.

 Font and Colors

 The emblem of the Finnish Air Force is a prototype of constancy and strength.
-It demonstrates the constant guarding of borders and readiness to defend them.
-The emblem uses the national colors of the country, symbolizing devotion and loyalty.
+It demonstrates constant border guarding and readiness to defend them.
+The emblem uses the country’s national colors, symbolizing devotion and loyalty.

-The main colors of the sign – are blue, white, and gold.
-These shades perfectly echo the heraldic symbols of the country.
+The main colors of the sign are blue, white, and gold.
+These shades perfectly echo the country’s heraldic symbols.

-• Blue – the expanse of the sky, where fighter jets soar, the waters of lakes.
+- Blue – the expanse of the sky, where fighter jets soar, and the waters of lakes.
 The color of professionals who know how to follow commands.

-Interestingly, the symbol of the Finnish Air Force does not contain any inscriptions, as the drawn emblem is better perceived on a flying airplane.
+Interestingly, the Finnish Air Force symbol does not include any inscriptions, as the drawn emblem is better perceived on an airplane.